jyh1/workflow/Readme.md

-# Workflow - A graphical programming interface of CodaLab <!-- omit in toc -->
+# Workflow - A visual workflow manager built on top of CodaLab <!-- omit in toc -->

 Workflow is essentially [Galaxy](https://usegalaxy.org/)+[CodaLab](https://worksheets.codalab.org/), where you can create complex computation pipelines by editing a flowchart and submit the generated commands to a CodaLab instance.
-Checkout the [demo page](demo_link) for a complete overview.
+Check out the [demo page](http://13.82.168.247/workflowdemo/) for a complete overview.

 ## Screenshots